aaronpowell/aaronpowell.github.io/src/content/posts/2022-06-29-deploy-swa-with-bicep.md

 Now that this is added, we have a completely reproducable pipeline that can be used to deploy your static web apps, from resource provisioning to deployment, in the case we ever need to start from scratch again.

-You can check this out in action by looking at the [GitHub Actions for my blog](https://github.com/aaronpowell/aaronpowell.github.io/actions) which I have refactored to use Bicep.
+You can check this out in action by looking at the [GitHub Actions for my blog](https://github.com/aaronpowell/aaronpowell.github.io/actions) which I have refactored to use Bicep (and it only took half a dozen deployments!).